-Deputy Governor's Luncheon Address at the ADB Institute-BNM Conference on Macroeconomic and Financial Stability in Asian Emerging Markets: "Stability Policy in Asia - Quo Vadis?"Penyampai Muhammad bin Ibrahim Tempat: Kuala Lumpur, Malaysia Bahasa: English Tarikh Ucapan: 04 Aug 2010
+Deputy Governor's Luncheon Address at the ADB Institute-BNM Conference on Macroeconomic and Financial Stability in Asian Emerging Markets: "Stability Policy in Asia - Quo Vadis?"Penyampai Governor Muhammad bin Ibrahim, FCB Tempat: Kuala Lumpur, Malaysia Bahasa: English Tarikh Ucapan: 04 Aug 2010

 Thank you for giving me this opportunity to deliver this talk.
 The recent global financial and economic crisis will be remembered as the worst crisis since the post-war period.
 Fortunately, the impact of the crisis will not go down as the worst crisis in history.
 In a large part, policymakers have successfully averted a global economic tragedy through swift and unprecedented implementation of extensive policy measures, combined with a remarkable degree of multilateral policy coordination and the willingness to depart from orthodox approach.
 As we emerge from this crisis, the global economy is ?facing new obstacles to sustain growth and stability, partly due to the ramifications of the policy measures taken during the crisis and partly to the accelerated pace of reconfiguration in the global economic landscape that saw rapid recovery in the emerging market economies ahead of the advanced markets.